 This compelling account of Wilde’s rise, fall and resurrection draws on new archives and rare documents to tell the story from an entirely fresh perspective.

 Roland Philipps, A Spy Named Orphan (Bodley Head)

 This gripping retelling of the life of Soviet spy Donald Maclean reveals a man with an extraordinary appetite for self-destruction.

-Fiona Sampson, In Search of Mary Shelley: The Girl who wrote Frankenstein (Profile)
+Fiona Sampson, In Search of Mary Shelley (Profile)

-Two hundred years after the writing of the gothic masterpiece, the poet Fiona Sampson teases out the inner life of the girl behind that extraordinary creation.
+Two hundred years after the writing of the gothic masterpiece, poet Fiona Sampson brings all her considerable skills to a nuanced and revelatory reading of the girl behind that extraordinary creation.

 Tara Westover, Educated (Hutchinson)

 The unforgettable memoir of escaping from a desperate Mormon fundamentalist childhood in Idaho through books and study – ‘an education’.

 The judges for the 2018 prize are Anne Chisholm, Rachel Cooke and Andrew O’Hagan.

 - Anne Chisholm is a writer and critic, and has written biographies of Nancy Cunard and Frances Partridge.
 She is former Chair of the Royal Society of Literature.